Frozen-Flask/Frozen-Flask/docs/index.rst

 built from the URL.
 URLs with a trailing slash are interpreted as a directory name and the content is saved in ``index.html``.

+Query strings are removed from URLs to build filenames.
+For example, ``/lorem/?page=ipsum`` and ``/lorem/?page=dolor`` will both be saved to the same file, ``lorem/index.html``.
+In case of such conflict, which URL “wins” is undefined.

 Additionally, the extension checks that the filename has an extension that match the MIME type given in the ``Content-Type`` HTTP response header.